 The staggered incorporation of additional data that become available throughout the year means that individual components of the farm income accounts are subject to varying degrees of uncertainty in any given forecast.
 For instance, prices change throughout the year in response to international supply and demand conditions, production estimates change as weather conditions become known, and stocks data change as producers decide on whether to store or market their production.
 The forecast of crop inventory adjustment is a residual of measures, taken at different points in the year, of total supply (production and beginning-of-year stocks) and use (domestic and exports).
 Government farm program payments—which are a function of prices, production, eligibility rules, and ad hoc disaster legislation—are also hard to predict, and forecasts improve as USDA data become available.

 A historical review of forecast data published by ERS from 2001 through 2016 (as of August 30, 2017) indicates how the four successive forecasts compare to the first published estimate, on average, over the 19-month period.
 The average absolute percentage difference (AAPD) indicates how the interim forecasts differ from the final estimate.
-Averaged over the 2001-2016 period, the calculated AAPD for the four forecasts relative to their corresponding August estimate is 11.4 percent for net cash farm income and 10.8 percent for net farm income.
+Averaged over 2001-16, the calculated AAPD for the four forecasts relative to their corresponding August estimates is 11.4 percent for net cash farm income and 10.8 percent for net farm income.
 Also, the forecast correctly predicted the direction of the change in net cash income relative to the previous year 84 percent of the time, and net farm income 95 percent of the time.
 Moreover, our analysis indicates that the arrival of new data throughout a given year leads to a significant improvement in forecasts across the 19-month period, with a net cash farm income AAPD of 16 percent (February), 13 percent (August), 11 percent (November), and 8 percent (February of the following year) relative to the first estimate released in August of the following year, with corresponding net farm income AAPDs of 15 percent, 13 percent, 7 percent, and 8 percent.